atsushieno/aap-juce/README.md

 # AAP-JUCE: JUCE audio plugin and hosting support for AAP (Android Audio Plugin)

-WARNING: aap-juce has been changing a lot during these couple of weeks, and I'm on restructuring this documentation which takes a while.
-Some parts are outdated, and soem parts need more new information (such as CMake support).

 This repo is the place where we have JUCE integration support modules for [android-audio-plugin-framework](https://github.com/atsushieno/android-audio-plugin-framework) (AAP), for both plugins and hosts.

 The entire AAP framework is on early development phase and not ready for any serious consumption yet.